 The Service Provider SOA receives the M-EVENT-REPORT from the NPAC SMS and issues an M-EVENT-REPORT Confirmation in CMIP (or NOTR – NotificationReply in XML) back to the NPAC SMS.

+Chapter 11, test case 2.32, delete pre-requisite 3.

+Verify that the Old Service Provider is using LONG Port-Out Timers.

+Chapter 11, test case 2.37, update text for pre-req 6b.

+Modify the New SP Due Date and LRN for the first 20 consecutive TNs of the subscription versions created in step ‘a’ above.

 Chapter 12, test case 169-4, update text for pre-req f.